-If all key in-scope members of a family responded to MEPS for their entire period of eligibility in 2001 Panel 5 Round 3, or for Panel 6 Round 1, and the family had a key reference person, then that family received a family level weight (WGTRU13>0).
-Reporting units consisting of an individual respondent who was both key and in-scope also received a family level weight.
-These individual person units can be included or excluded from family level analyses at the analyst's discretion.
+If all key, in-scope members of a family responded to MEPS for their entire period of eligibility for Panel 6, Round 3 or for Panel 7, Round 1 and if the family had a key reference person, then that family received a family-level weight (WGTRU13>0).
+Reporting units consisting of an individual respondent who was both key and in-scope also received a family-level weight.
+These individual person units can be included or excluded from family-level analyses at the analyst's discretion.

-Family level weights were poststratified to figures obtained from the March 2001 CPS.
-The family level poststratification reflected population distributions across family type (reference person married, spouse present; male reference person, no spouse present; female reference person, no spouse present), size of family, age of reference person, location of family (census region and MSA status), and race/ethnicity of the family's reference person.
-The weighted estimate of the number of units (families plus individual person units) with family level weights containing at least one member of the U.S. civilian non-institutionalized population is 118,594,062 based on 13,393 families with WGTRU13>0.
+Family-level weights were poststratified to figures obtained from the March 2002 CPS.
+The family-level poststratification reflected population distributions across family type (reference person married, spouse present; male reference person, no spouse present; female reference person, no spouse present), size of family, age of reference person, location of family (census region and MSA status), and race/ethnicity of the family's reference person.